puppala-pranay/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] "835"
 ```
-Interval at which max avg steps is recorded is 835
+5 min Interval at which max avg steps is recorded is *835-840*

 ## Imputing missing values

+Strategy - All the NA values are replaced by the average number of steps taken in particular interval

 ```r